Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 ## Conclusions and future work

-Based on the refactor benchmark results, aider_nova's new unified diff format seems to dramatically increase GPT-4 Turbo's skill at more complex coding tasks.
+Based on the refactor benchmark results, aider's new unified diff format seems to dramatically increase GPT-4 Turbo's skill at more complex coding tasks.
 It also seems very effective at reducing the lazy coding which has been widely noted as a problem with GPT-4 Turbo.

-Unified diffs was one of the very first edit formats I tried when originally building aider_nova.
+Unified diffs was one of the very first edit formats I tried when originally building aider.
 I think a lot of other AI coding assistant projects have also tried going down this path.
 It seems like any naive or direct use of structured diff formats is pretty much doomed to failure.
-But the techniques described here and incorporated into aider_nova provide a highly effective way to harness GPT's knowledge of unified diffs.
+But the techniques described here and incorporated into aider provide a highly effective way to harness GPT's knowledge of unified diffs.

-There could be significant benefits to fine tuning models on aider_nova's simple, high level style of unified diffs.
+There could be significant benefits to fine tuning models on aider's simple, high level style of unified diffs.
 Dropping line numbers from the hunk headers and focusing on diffs of semantically coherent chunks of code seems to be an important part of successful GPT code editing